Fourier transforms of irregular holonomic D-modules, singularities at infinity of meromorphic functions and irregular characteristic cycles: Toward the Study of Fourier Transforms of General Holonomic D-modules

 \begin{proposition} Assume that a holonomic $\SD_X$-module $\SM$ has a quasi-normal form along the normal crossing divisor $D \subset X$.
-Then for any point $x \in D$ there exist an open neighborhood $U$ of $x$ in $X$ and an $\RR$-constructible enhanced sheaf $F \in \BEC( \CC_X)$ on $X$ having a quasi-normal form along the normal crossing divisor $D$ at $x \in D$ such that
+Then for any point $x \in D$ there exist a subanalytic open neighborhood $U$ of $x$ in $X$ and an $\RR$-constructible enhanced sheaf $F \in \BEC( \CC_X)$ on $X$ having a quasi-normal form along the normal crossing divisor $D \cap U \subset U$ such that

 \end{proposition}

 The following fundamental result is due to Kedlaya and Mochizuki.

 \begin{theorem}[\cite{Ked10, Ked11, Mochi11}] For a holonomic $\SD_X$-module $\SM$ and $x\in X$, there exist an open neighborhood $U$ of $x$, a closed hypersurface $Y\subset U$, a complex manifold $X'$ and a projective morphism $\nu : X'\to U$ such that\\ {\rm (i)} $\rm{sing.supp} (\SM)\cap U\subset Y$,\\ {\rm (ii)} $D:= \nu^{-1}(Y)$ is a normal crossing divisor in $X'$,\\ {\rm (iii)} $\nu$ induces an isomorphism $X'\bs D\simto U\bs Y$,\\ {\rm (iv)} $(\bfD \nu^\ast\SM)(\ast D)$ has a quasi-normal form along $D$. \end{theorem} This is a generalization of the classical Hukuhara-Levelt-Turrittin theorem to higher dimensions.
 Now let $X$ be a compact complex manifold, $Y \subset X$ a closed hypersurface and $\SM$ a holonomic $\SD_X$-module such that $\rm{sing.supp} (\SM ) \subset Y$ and $\SM (*Y) \simeq \SM$.
 Assume that there exist a projective morphism $\nu : Z \to X$ of a compact complex manifold $Z$ such that $D:= \nu^{-1}(Y) \subset Z$ is a normal crossing divisor and $\nu |_{Z \setminus D}: Z \setminus D \to X \setminus Y$ is an isomorphism.
 Assume also that there exist a ramification $\rho : Z^{\prime} \to \SU$ on a neighborhood $\SU$ of $D$ in $Z$, meromorphic functions